steenhansen/go-podcast-downloader/compile-test.md

-# Compiling and Running From Source
+# Compiling, Testing, and Running Program From Source

 ## Go Version 1.19 Required